Vrndavana/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Basic usage: Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt has a significant advantage over a simply salted hash: bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt is designed to be slow and not to allow any shortcut.
+It takes more effort to brute force attack the password.
+The slower the algorithm, the less guesses can be made per second
 - [ ] What are the three parts of the JSON Web Token?
+Header.
+Payload.
+Signature.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.